odd-edge-collective/Neural-Narrative-Routing/README.md

 ## The NNR Framework: AEO / GEO / IEO

 NNR aligns a brand across the three gates of AI cognitive processing.
-Each gate has a distinct outcome state and a distinct failure signal.
+Each gate has a distinct outcome state, a distinct failure signal, and distinct proprietary instruments.

 ### 1. AEO (Answer Engine Optimization) — The Reflex Gate

 - **Tactical Focus:** Token efficiency and semantic density.
 - **Outcome:** The AI defines your category using your exact framing, without retrieval, in a single pass.
 - **Failure Signal:** The AI defaults to generic category language when asked what you are.
+- **Proprietary Instruments:** Neural Anchors, Truth Snippets.

 ### 2. GEO (Generative Engine Optimization) — The Synthesis Gate

 - **Tactical Focus:** Narrative depth and relational logic.
 - **Outcome:** The AI adopts your reasoning structure as its own scaffold when synthesizing multi-source answers.
 - **Failure Signal:** Competitors are cited in your conceptual territory.
 You are mentioned peripherally, or not at all.
+- **Proprietary Instruments:** Narrative Boulders, Category Flip.

 ### 3. IEO (Intent Engine Optimization) — The Prediction Gate

 - **Tactical Focus:** Latent intent and subtext resolution.
 - **Outcome:** The AI routes unspoken, adjacent, and pre-query intentions to your entity as a valid resolution.
 - **Failure Signal:** You surface only on direct branded queries.
 The AI cannot connect ambient tensions to you.
+- **Proprietary Instruments:** Subtext Resolution, Tension Mapping.

+*Definitions and deployment logic of NNR instruments are proprietary and delivered via engagement.*

-## Ecosystem Corroboration
+## Technical Requirements for Ecosystem Corroboration

-A narrative is “Locked” in latent space only when it is structurally coherent across technical, editorial, and professional surfaces.
-Cross-surface entity coherence is a prerequisite, not a byproduct.
-Implementation is context-specific and delivered as part of engagement.
+For a narrative to achieve **Inference Lock**, three conditions must hold simultaneously:

+- **Structured Entity Metadata:** Proprietary terms must be machine-parseable as defined entities, not inferred from surrounding prose.
+- **Server-Rendered Signature Identity:** Core narrative must be present in the initial payload, discoverable without post-hydration retrieval.
+- **Cross-Node Coherence:** Entity expression must achieve **Low Entropy** across technical, editorial, and professional surfaces.

+The first two are implementable at the content layer.
+The third requires orchestration across owned and earned surfaces, which is the principal delivery of NNR engagement.

 ## The Five Stages of Recommendation